Washington DC Car Accident Lawyer

 Our firm can analyze the settlement and ensure you will receive proper compensation to cover your medical bills and other damages to which you may be entitled.
 Your options will be clearly explained to you in order for you to make an informed decision regarding the settlement.

-You should always consult with an attorney before negotiating with an insurance company or the defendant’s legal representative.
+You should always consult with a Washington D.C. car accident lawyer before negotiating with an insurance company or the defendant’s legal representative.

 Types of Damages in a Personal Injury Claim